End of August 2021. AKA “I’m supposed to be in Japan getting ready for my new semester, thanks a lot COVID-19.”

 The most amazing part about this plushie research project is that I had no idea where Aria and a few of my other plushies were from, and I’ve been wondering about them for some time, even contacting my siblings to try to figure out if they knew of the plushies.
 I decided to feature Aria this week, then dug through mounds of 10-year-old receipts trying to find them to no avail.
 I then ran her name through my email inbox on a whim, and managed to luck upon her origin!

-Except they seem to have changed over to a new points system since I last logged in and emptied my remaining credits out.
+The site seems to have changed over to a stupid new cryptocurrency-based points system since I last logged in and emptied my remaining credits out.
 But that’s fine, I didn’t have much left anyway and haven’t used the site in nearly a decade.
-She apparently cost me 208 credits from a seller named owlshop, which I think roughly translated to $2.08 USD, even though you could not convert credits to actual money.
-And $4.30 USD shipping (it was split with another item, shipping for the both of them cost $8.61 USD through Paypal altogether).
+She apparently cost me 208 credits from a seller named owlshop, as well as $4.30 USD shipping (it was split with another item, shipping for the both of them cost $8.61 USD through Paypal altogether).
 In comparison, I apparently managed to sell that Terraria game key for 1210 credits, which I used to then fund most of my small purchases on that site, including the other four plushies.

 The really interesting thing though was that from my auction and conversation logs, I was able to exactly pinpoint when the five plushies arrived (and thus when their “birthdays” are, as far as I’m concerned).
 Aria in particular was the first of the five to arrive, and she arrived on August 29, 2011.
 That’s right, in an amazing cosmic moment of coincidence, today’s her 10th birthday!
 I had no idea about this before I started writing this blog post, and had already completed most of it before I found the Listia logs.
 In celebration, I brought her out to sit beside Tigey, Ducky, that Portland bear, and the brain-sucking emo jellyfish featured two weeks ago (and now named Clara), in front of my computer.